 Will students be in contact with construction workers?

-No, there will be no direct contact with workers unless students are with a Montcrest staff member supervising.
+No, there will be no direct contact with workers unless students are supervised by a Montcrest staff member.
 We hope the students will take interest in the construction project and will have opportunities to learn from the process.

 Will the flow and movement for senior students be affected by the project?
 Will students have to walk along Broadview?

-During Phases 2 and 3 of the project (May 2017 to December 2017), the senior students and faculty members will have a safe, slightly altered access to their building.
+During Phase1 of the the project (May 2017 to February 2018), the senior students and faculty members will have safe, slightly altered access to their building.
 The students and faculty will remain on Montcrest property when moving to and from the senior building (650 Broadview Avenue).